gferrsilva/RioSalitre/README.md

 # 5. NUMERICAL MODELLING
 # 5.1 Correlation matrix
-AS data is non-parametric, we choose to run the correlation by Spearman ranked method
+As data is non-parametric, we choose to run the correlation by Spearman ranked method

 ```R
 M <- cor(df_num, method = "spearman")